All Episodes

 They ask me for a selfie.

-And I'm grateful to people that give me this microphone every day and that camera every night and give me an opportunity to express my views and basically follow my dream in life.
+And I'm always, I'm grateful to people that give me this microphone every day and that camera every night and give me an opportunity to express my views and basically follow my dream in life.

-But the people that really make this country great, the unsung heroes are the people that grow our food, that the ranchers that put meat on our table, the truckers that deliver it and fill those store shelves for us and the entire supply chain line and you're talking about a very real situation in this movie Green and Gold where there are small farmers have been squeezed out.
+But the people that really make this country great, the unsung heroes are the people that grow our food, the ranchers that put meat on our table, the truckers that deliver it and fill those store shelves for us, and the entire supply chain line.

-They've been pressured to sell their land for development but they want to keep in the farming business and and here you're you're in a situation in this movie where you're gonna lay it all on the line on the Green Bay Packers which by the way is not necessarily always the best bet.
+And here, you're in a situation in this movie where you're going to lay it all on the line on the Green Bay Packers, which, by the way, is not necessarily always the best bet.

-I'm just saying Green Made Packers are fine I uh I'm I bet you're probably a part owner.
+I bet you're probably a part owner.

-However you put it all on the line and I know people that have done things like that and have succeeded.
+And I know people that have done things like that and have succeeded.

 And I know people in life that have done things like that and have failed.